 From Jeakson Singh's goal for the history books to PV Sindhu's marathon final at the World Championships, here are ESPN India's top picks for the Moment of the Year.
-Readers can vote for their pick at the bottom of this story.
+Readers can also vote for their pick.

 Jeakson Singh's goal for India at the U-17 World Cup